vesran/Facetection/README.md

 ### Preprocessing

 Images have been scaled down to 128x128 so that it is less memory-consuming.
-RGB channels has been kept.
+RGB channels have been kept.

 ### Gender recognition